JuliaEarth/GeoStats.jl/docs/src/index.md

 ```

 If you have questions, feature requests, or would like to brainstorm ideas, don't
-hesitate to start a thread in our [community channel](about/community.md).
+hesitate to start a topic in our [community channel](about/community.md).

 ## Installation